 Dizziness is one of the most common complaints people bring to their primary care physician.
 It is a problem that can affect individuals of any age, but it is more of an issue for older adults.
 We offer a comprehensive battery of tests that are designed to evaluate a patient's balance system.
 We begin by obtaining a thorough case history that includes a detailed description of the specific balance problems.
 Videonystagmography procedures are then used to record and analyze eye movements and help determine how well the balance system is working.
 This new state-of-the-art, computer-based instrument is used to assist in the diagnosis and treatment planning for the patient's balance disorder.
+To learn more about balance assessment visit us in Scottsdale, AZ.

 The word "dizzy" can mean different things to different people.
 It can mean "light-headedness," or a "floating" sensation and it can also mean a merry-go-round type of "spinning" feeling also known as vertigo.
 As part of our case history, we define the type of problem and then discuss severity, and when, where and how often the problem occurs.
 We will ask about your individual lifestyle and medical history that will help us to better understand your specific problem.